These are the best Christmas movies on Netflix and Co.

-You'll find movies that you can usually stream on either Netflix, Amazon Prime, or Disney+.
+You'll find movies that you can usually stream on either Netflix, Amazon Prime, Apple TV+, or Disney+.
 After all, it does us all no good if I suggest the most wonderful Christmas movie, and we can't stream it anywhere, right?
 So don't be surprised if, for example, a classic like It's A Wonderful Life isn't mentioned - you just can't stream it at the moment, unfortunately, only rent or buy it*.

 PS: If you haven't signed up for any of the streaming services, you can frequently take a trial month first.
 Click here for the subscriptions:

-- The Nightmare Before Christmas
+- The best Christmas movies

-- The Muppets Christmas Story
+- The best Christmas series

-- The Christmas Chronicles
+The best Christmas movies